zeek/spicy/doc/autogen/types/bytes.rst

     If *side* is given, it indicates which side of the value should be stripped; ``Side::Both`` is the default if not given.

-.. spicy:method:: bytes::sub bytes sub False bytes (end: iterator<bytes>)
+.. spicy:method:: bytes::sub bytes sub False bytes (inout end: iterator<bytes>)

     Returns the subsequence from the value's beginning to (but not including) *end*.

-.. spicy:method:: bytes::sub bytes sub False bytes (begin: iterator<bytes>, end: iterator<bytes>)
+.. spicy:method:: bytes::sub bytes sub False bytes (inout begin: iterator<bytes>, inout end: iterator<bytes>)

     Returns the subsequence from *begin* to (but not including) *end*.